Richmond School

-Richmond School & Sixth Form College, often referred to simply as Richmond School, is a coeducational secondary school located in North Yorkshire, England.
+Richmond School & Sixth Form College, often referred to simply as Richmond School, is a coeducational comprehensive secondary school with academy status, located in North Yorkshire, England.
 It was created by the merger of three schools, the oldest of which, Richmond Grammar School, is of such antiquity that its exact founding date is unknown.
 The first mentions of it in writings, however, is estimated, to be between 1361 and 1474.
 It was officially ratified as an educational establishment in 1568 by Elizabeth I.

 The school is on the outskirts of Richmond, near the Yorkshire Dales.
 It accepts both boys and girls and serves a wide catchment area across most of the north-west corner of North Yorkshire, including Swaledale.

 History

 Richmond Grammar School

 Richmond School was the first school in Richmondshire.
 It accepted only boys and its only entry requirements were that pupils could read and write.
-Its original founding date is not known, however it first appears in a registry estimated to have been written in 1361–1474.
+Its date of foundation is not known, but it first appears in a registry believed to have been written between 1361 and 1474.
 It was awarded a charter ratifying its status on 14 March 1568 by Queen Elizabeth I and was one of the first free grammar schools in England.
 The school was built on what is now the churchyard of St Mary's Church, which stands opposite to and further up the hill to the former Richmond Lower School Building.
-In 1677 a new building replaced the Elizabethan one and this was used until 1850 when the school moved into a smaller building which still stands, and until 2011 was used for teaching.
+In 1677 a new building replaced the Elizabethan one and this was used until 1850 when the school moved into a smaller building which still stands, and which until 2011 was used for teaching.

-The name of the school from its foundation was Richmond School as it was the only school in the town for a long period of time.
-In later years it was referred to locally as "The Grammar School" although this was not its official name.
-Following the merger of the school with the Secondary Modern and the Girls' High School into a single comprehensive school the decision was made to retain the name 'Richmond School' for the new establishment.
+The name of the school from its foundation was Richmond School, as for many years it was the only school in the town.
+In later years it was referred to locally as "The Grammar School", although this was not its official name.
+Following the merger of the school with the Secondary Modern and the Girls' High School into a single comprehensive school the decision was made to retain the name "Richmond School" for the new establishment.